El-Giovanni92/Web-Server-Monitor/README.md

 ### Prerequisites

 - Install Node.js along with its corresponding modules.
-- Set up a database with a single table containing the following attributes:
+- Set up the database by opening the "database.sql" file with MySqlWorkbench and execute the script to create it and the corresponding table.
-  - id (numeric, auto-incremental)
-  - IP (string)
-  - date (datetime format)
-  - page (string)
 - Save the database access credentials in the corresponding structure within the main file `app.js`.

 ### Installation